glnds/masl/README.md

 ### Configuration

-All configuration is done using a `masl.toml` file in your user's home directory.
+All configuration is done using a `.masl/config.toml` file in your user's home directory.
 An example toml config file is included: [masl-example.toml](https://github.com/glnds/masl/blob/master/masl-example.toml).
-Copy `masl-example.toml` and rename it to `masl.toml`.
+Copy `masl-example.toml` and rename it to `.masl/config.toml`.
 Adjust the values to reflect your environment.

 The minimal configuration should look like this: